Political Support Policies & Procedures

 These policies and guidelines deal primarily with U.S. domestic political activity and are not intended to cover the many global political, legal and business issues that apply to U.S. corporations and their international affiliates.
 Other countries' rules and U.S. rules, such as the Foreign Corrupt Practices Act, are covered under other policies.
 Additionally, the policies and guidelines below only apply to situations where employees are asked to act on behalf of ConocoPhillips and do not apply to personal activities employees choose to fund or pursue at their own cost and on their own time.

-In addition to undergoing a voluntary, internal assurance audit of the corporate political expenditures each year, we assess our political policies on a regular basis and in light of changes in federal, state and local lobbying and campaign finance laws and regulations.
-For the period January 1, 2018 through December 31, 2018 we adhered to our own code for corporate political spending.
+In addition to undergoing a voluntary, internal assurance audit of the corporate political expenditures each year, the Public Policy Committee of the Board assesses our political policies and contribution criteria for alignment with our core values and in light of changes in federal, state and local lobbying and campaign finance laws and regulations.
+For the period January 1, 2020 through December 31, 2020 we adhered to our own code for corporate political spending.

 Lobbying Activities – Government Contacts